 Version Date Summary of changes Rationale for update Rationale for update column within version control included to provide additional context. to ensure alignment across 4-Nations.
 V1.10 16/10/2024 Updates to Section 2 made following the restructure of UKHSA operational case definitions and the UKHSA publication of Clade I mpox: country list.
 UKHSA have restructured the operational case definition to describe symptoms of mpox and epidemiological criteria to help inform testing and reporting of suspected cases: Mpox: guidance on when to suspect a case of mpox UKHSA have published a map and list of countries affected by current and historic cases of clade I mpox indicating where there may be a risk of clade I mpox exposure: Clade I mpox: affected countries These documents aim to support healthcare professionals on when to suspect mpox and how to decide if a suspected case needs to be managed as a High Consequence Infectious Disease (HCID).
 V02.00 29/11/2024 Update to General information section following identification of cases.
-This ensures that there is no reference to the UK having had no cases when the total currently stands at 5.
+Updated version numbering to reflect use of NHS NSS Naming Convention This ensures that there is no reference to the UK having had no cases when the total currently stands at 5.
 Numbers not used to future-proof.